sap-tutorials/Tutorials/tutorials/hcp-abh-test-locally/hcp-abh-test-locally.md

 Notice how the parameters are [encoded](https://en.wikipedia.org/wiki/Percent-encoding) in the query string.

 Paste the entire command into your terminal again.
-This time the output is vastly reduced, as (apart from the metadata) there are only two properties returned for each of the campaigns.
+This time the output is vastly reduced:

 ![text editor with parameter added](9.png)